NicoDeGiacomo/TDP1-TPF/README.md

 ### 2.2.
 Play
 While the game is running, the following interactions are available with the screen.

+#### 2.2.0 Move modes
+There are three types of move modes normal, split and merge.
+To swap between move modes you can press 'n' (for normal mode), 's' (for split mode) and 'm' (for merge mode), normal mode will always be the default one.
+You can see which mode you are currently in by looking at the color of the '*' placed at the top of the screen.
 #### 2.2.1 Normal Move
 Click on a piece, the piece will be selected, and then click on the destination.

 #### 2.2.2 Split
-Click on a piece, the piece will be selected, and press 's'.
+Press 's', click on a piece, the piece will be selected.
 Then click on two empty squares.

 #### 2.2.3 Merge
-Click on a piece, the piece will be selected, and press 'm'.
+Press 'm', click on a piece, the piece will be selected.
 Now click on a second piece, and finally on the destination of the merge.\
 Merges can be made on a new square, or on a square of one of the selected pieces.

 #### 2.2.4 Entanglement